Salma-Hamed/XO_Game/README.md

 ## User Guide
 1. The user chooses whether to play with x or o, and enters one of them in a small letter.
 2. The user is the first to play.
-3. When the game is over, the system prints out a message containig the result.
+3. When the game is over, the system prints out a message containing the result.